gomint/modloader/README.md

 ~ > cmake -DMODLOADER_BEDROCK_PDB=<Path to PDB> --build ~/build --target ModLoader
 ```

+One more note: when compiling for Win64 make sure to explicitly specify the amd64 architecture to MSVC.
+If you don't the Preloader binary will not be able to inject the ModLoader DLL into the Bedrock Dedicated Server executable.

 ## ▶️ How to run

 In order to run ModLoader on a Bedrock Dedicated Server use the Preloader executable like this